 Your Child’s First Dental Visit

 Dr. Sara Cain is committed to improving the oral health of kids through pediatric dentistry.
 At Lake Country Dental, we recognize that your child’s first dental visit can play an important role in helping to foster positive oral health routines that will last a lifetime.
 That is why we take extra care to help create an enjoyable first trip to the dentist’s chair for every child we treat.
-Our compassionate staff has extensive experience working with children, so we can help ensure that your son or daughter’s first dental visit to our Ft.
-Worth, TX, office is as comfortable as possible.
+Our compassionate staff has extensive experience working with children, so we can help ensure that your son or daughter’s first dental visit to our Saginaw, TX, dental office is as comfortable as possible.
 Contact our office today to schedule your child’s first appointment.

 Preparing for the Appointment